 Our Little Dips explore a theme of Feldenkrais learning, then illustrate it with one or more lessons.
 They always include at least one free lesson.
 Most Little Dips are first published in our newsletter.

-Feldenkrais lessons are very different.
-They lead us to inquire deeply into our somatic experience.
-They invite us to think about body sensations, movements, and images, and to watch closely as tensions melt and habitual actions yield into novelty.
-For most people this process reduces anxiety and calms the mental landscape faster and more reliably than “working on” our thoughts and feelings directly.
+Feldenkrais lessons can break through this.
+As we inquire deeply into our somatic experience, thinking instead about body sensations, movements, and images, we watch physical tensions melt and habitual movement patterns yield to novelty.
+For many people this process reduces anxiety and calms the mental landscape faster and more reliably than “working on” our thoughts and feelings directly.

 So why does Feldenkrais help our mental state?

-We’re one whole being, our body and mind all run by one nervous system.
-Our different aspects are integrated, not isolated, even though we label them with separate words.
-When we change one, they all change.
+We’re one whole being, body and emotions and thoughts all experienced and regulated by one nervous system.
+The different aspects of self are integrated, not isolated, even though we label them with separate words.
+When one changes, they all change.

-Feldenkrais Trainer and meditation teacher Russell Delman goes deeper in his answer.
-In a workshop I attended many years ago he explained with a metaphor why the body is such an ideal entry point for improving the mind.
+Feldenkrais Trainer and meditation teacher Russell Delman goes deeper with his answer.
+In a workshop I attended many years ago he explained, with a metaphor, why the body is such an ideal entry point for improving the mind.
 It went something like this:

 Thoughts are like air: always moving, impossible to grasp.
 Emotions are a little more substantial, like water, but they too slip through our fingers and swirl with a life of their own.